(Online Only through NMU Global Campus)

 - have a minimum GPA of 3.0 in all completed graduate work.

-- Passing score on the Michigan test for teacher certification (MTTC) in the area of early childhood education (ZS) test No. 106.
-Registration materials available at http://www.mttc.nesinc.com/MI_testinfo.asp?t=106
+- Passing score on the Michigan test for teacher certification (MTTC) in the area of early childhood education (BK) test No. 134.
+Registration materials available at https://www.mttc.nesinc.com/TestView.aspx?f=HTML_FRAG/MI134_TestPage.html

 All Applicants must submit:

 - Official transcripts from all previously attended post-secondary institutions.